viresh-ratnakar/viresh-ratnakar.github.io/dev/README.md

 * `exolve-force-bar-right`
 * `exolve-force-bar-below`
 * `exolve-cell-size`
+* `exolve-grid-spacing`
+* `exolve-grid-bounds`
+* `exolve-cell-decorator`
 * `exolve-postscript`
+* `exolve-shaped-cell`

 Each section has the section name (`exolve-something`), followed by a colon.
 Other than the `exolve-preamble`/`exolve-prelude`, `exolve-grid`, `exolve-across`, `exolve-down`, `exolve-nodir`, `exolve-explanations`, and `exolve-postscript` sections, all other sections occupy a single line (some can be repeated though).
 For such single-line sections, the "value" of the section is the text following the colon on the same line.

 The bolded sections, namely, `exolve-width`, `exolve-height`, and `exolve-grid` are required.
-The other sections are optional, but `exolve-across`, `exolve-down`, `exolve-title`, `exolve-setter` should probably be present in most puzzles.
+The other sections are optional, but `exolve-across`, `exolve-down`, (or `exolve-nodir`), `exolve-title`, `exolve-setter` should probably be present in most puzzles.

 Any line (or trailing part of a line) that begins with a "# " is treated as a comment and is ignored.
 A "#" with an end-of-line after it is also treated as a comment.
-Note that a "#" with a non-space character after it is NOT treated as a somment (this is so because we may have HTML colour names such as #FF00FF in `exolve-colour` sections, and we may have clues in which their grid-location is indicated in the #xN notation—[see this section](#extended-chessboard-notation)).
+Note that a "#" with a non-space character after or before it is NOT treated as a comment.
+This is so because we may have things like "#1" or "Phone#" in clues, or "#" in URLs, or HTML colour names such as #FF00FF in `exolve-colour` sections, or we may have clues in which their grid-location is indicated in the #xN notation—[see this section](#extended-chessboard-notation).
 I did not use "//" as the comment marker as it is used in URLs.

 Any text appearing before `exolve-begin` or after `exolve-end` is ingored.